Hugelkultur, pronounced hoo-gul-culture, means hill culture or hill mound.

 Sepp Holzer recommends steep hugel beds to avoid compaction from increased pressure over time.
 Steep beds mean more surface area in your garden for plants and the height makes easy harvesting.
 The greater the mass, the greater the water-retention benefits.

 Hugel bed dug in clay with logs put in vertically, next branches and lots of wood chips.
-Top 6" will be wood chips and dirt.
+Top 6 inches will be wood chips and dirt.
 This bed will store water and give nutrients for many years to come.

 Straw bale gardens require less soil, less water and hold heat.
 As the straw breaks down nutrients feed the plants.
 Combining a straw surround with a hugel interior, topped by lasagne layering is an excellent idea for an area with poor quality soil.